krasun/bluesky.garden/README.md

 # 🌱 Bluesky.Garden

-A curated directory of Bluesky applications and tools.
+An open directory of Bluesky applications, tools, and resources.